-Restoring previous firmware version Restore previous parameter project Previous valid parameter Previous valid parameter previous firmware and parameters. project will be restored.
-Do you really want Do you really want to restore? to restore? yes yes The current parameters Current firmware and will be permanently cleared! parameters will be overridden 📍 Proceed ? no Proceed ? no OK Change Menu OK Change Menu
+Restore previous parameter Previous valid parameter project will be restored. project Restoring previous firmwa Previous valid parameter previous firmware and pa Do you really want to restore? yes Do you really want to restore? yes The current parameters will be permanently cleared • Current firmware and parameters will be overridden !
+Proceed ? no Proceed ? no OK Change Menu OK Change Menu

-Figure 9-143 Restore data page
+Figure 9-149 Restore data page